How to Calculate Distance Between Two Locations in Excel

 For driving routes you can optionally factor in current traffic.
 Because the template relies on live Google Maps data, the times and routes reflect the latest conditions.
 That makes the Excel Distance Calculator ideal for planning during rush hour or when precise ETA matters.

 To make the Google Maps lookups work you will need a Google Maps API key.
 Setting up the key takes only a couple of minutes and is free to start.
 Google provides 10,000 distance searches per month at no charge.
-If you exceed that, billing is simple: roughly 5 dollars for each additional 1000 requests.
-In short, most users will find the free tier ample for regular use.
+If you exceed that, billing is simple: roughly 5 dollars for each additional 1,000 requests.
+Most users will find the free tier ample for regular use.

 Compatibility

 The template runs in the desktop version of Excel.
 That includes Excel 365 and older versions back to Excel 2007.
-It works on macOS as well as Windows, so you are covered whether you are on a laptop or a corporate desktop.
+It works on macOS as well as Windows.
+That includes macOS: most distance tools are Windows-only, so this is worth noting.
+The web version of Excel and mobile Excel are not supported because the template uses VBA macros.

 The Excel Distance Calculator is a one-time purchase.
 Buy it once and you can use it forever.
-After purchase you will receive a welcome email that contains a short getting started video that walks you through the setup step by step, including where to paste your Google Maps API key and how to start bulk calculations.
+No subscription, no recurring fees.
+After purchase you will receive a welcome email with the download link, your license key, and a link to the getting started video, where I walk you through setup step by step.
+This includes where to paste your Google Maps API key and how to start bulk calculations.
+You can also jump straight to the getting started guide to follow along at your own pace.

 - Open the template in desktop Excel.